opensearch-project/documentation-website/_dashboards/dashboard/extensions.md

 ---
 layout: default
-title: Displaying a list of plugins in Observability Dashboards
+title: Viewing plugins in the Dashboards interface
 parent: Observability
 nav_order: 5
 ---

-# Displaying list of plugins in Observability Dashboards
+# Viewing plugins in the Dashboards interface

 Introduced 2.7
 {: .label .label-purple }

-A list of your observability plugins can be displayed in the Observability Dashboards application.
+Your observability plugins can be viewed in the **Dashboard** application, instead of .
 A dashboard view of your plugins provides benefits such as:

 - Easy access to installed plugins: Viewing a list of plugins on a dashboard view displays all the plugins in one place to better configure and manage them.
 - Improved efficiency: With a list of plugins readily available on a dashboard view, you can enable, disable, update, or remove them with just a few clicks.